 - Walking improves posture – Walking the right way can improve your overall posture, improving your strength and helping to eliminate aches and pains.

 It’s worth noting that because walking is so easy and “user-friendly,” there isn’t a real incentive for purveyors of “fad” exercise routines to necessarily recommend walking.
 If you look at the real experts, like national health organizations and government entities, you’ll find great support for walking as exercise.

 Walking is great because there are many ways to increase your intensity that you can build right into your walk!
 If you’ve been walking for a while and are ready to take your cardio to the next level, there are many ways to get there.

 Whether you’ve reached a plateau, are feeling a little bored, or just want to challenge yourself, you can add these ideas to your walking routine for a cardiovascular boost.

-- Add inclines to your walking route.
+- Add inclines or stairs to your walking route.

 - Try intensity bursts.